 What is a grow light timer?

 A grow light timer decreased the workload of the grower, allowing for automation of lighting in the indoor garden.
-Without a grow room light timer, cultivators often find themselves feeling chained to their garden.
-These timers allow for more freedom, and cut down on human error by establishing consistent light periods.
+Without a digital light timer, cultivators often find themselves feeling chained to their garden.
+These allow for more freedom, and cut down on human error by establishing consistent light periods.

 If you are looking to optimize your grow room for 1 or 2 lights, these timers will be perfect for you.
 If you are outfitting a larger indoor garden, or a commercial greenhouse, you will be better suited with a grow light controller.